rekalogika/rekalogika.dev/docs/doctrine-collections-decorator/use-cases/12-record-precounting.md

 separate column.
 This way, you can get the count of related entities without having to do a very expensive `COUNT()` query every single time.

-But it would also mean you need to change the way you get the count.
+However, it would also mean you need to change the way you get the count.
 To solve this problem, you can decorate the collection object to fetch the count from the field storing the pre-counted value.

+## The Decorator Class

 ```php
 use Doctrine\Common\Collections\Collection;